cfpb/grasshopper/README.md

         - http://{{docker-provided-ip}}:9200/census/_search?pretty=true
         - http://{{docker-provided-ip}}:9200/address/_search?pretty=true

-1. To load data use within the docker-compose setup
+    To start **all** Build Docker images for all projects

+        $ docker-compose -f docker-compose-full.yml up -d

+    **Note:** If using `boot2docker`, the following with get you the  `docker-provided-ip` referenced below:

+        $ boot2docker ip

+1. The dev setup has the /test/data volume so you can place any necessary data in that directory and then load it without having to rebuild the container.

         $ docker-compose run loader

     And then follow the command-line instructions [from the loader repo](https://github.com/cfpb/grasshopper-loader).
-You can load the data found in `test/data` for a quick setup.
-In order to load more data you must include the data files in the `grasshopper-loader` directory and build/re-build the container.

-        $ docker-compose build loader
+For example:

+        $ node grasshopper-loader.js -d test/data/{{path/to/your/data}}

 1. Browse to: http://{{docker-provided-ip}}:8080/status